SvenHerbers/XIAM-2NQ_Examples/README.md

 x = used in the fit
 empty = not used

-**Ex.**: Excited torsional states are used.
-If the torsional states are coupled by matrix-elements off-diagonal in torsional quantum number, the dimension DIMVV has to be increased from its defaul value (1).
-In those cases a recompiled executable together with the used pre-compilation setting file (iam.fi) is added to the directory of the example.
-Coupled torsional states can not be used with exact NQC or Coriolis-Coupling terms of Pickett/Wilson type (in other word, if the matrix is off-diagonal in torsion it must be diagonal in J and in other vibrational quantum numbers).
+**Ex.**: Excited torsional states may be included.
+If they are to be coupled by matrix elements off-diagonal in the torsional quantum number, `DIMVV` in `iam.fi` must be increased from its default (1) before compilation.
+Such coupling is currently incompatible with exact NQC or Pickett/Wilson-type Coriolis terms: if the Hamiltonian is off-diagonal in torsion, it must be diagonal in J and all other vibrational quantum numbers.
-If the torsional states are fit separately with no matrix elements off-diagonal in torsional quantum number, recompilation is not needed, and exact NQC matrix elements **or** Coriolis-Coupling of Pickett or Wilson type are possible.
+If torsional states are fitted separately, with no off-diagonal elements in torsional quantum number, `DIMVV` need not be increased, and exact NQC **or** Pickett/Wilson-type Coriolis terms are allowed.
 x = Dataset includes excited torsional states
 empty = only torsional ground state data